readytensor/rt-tutorials-data-preprocessing/README.md

 ## Usage

 - Create your virtual environment and install dependencies listed in `requirements.txt`.
-- Place the train data file in csv format in the path `./app/inputs/data/training/`.
-Also place the test data file in csv format in the path `./app/inputs/data/testing/`.
+- Place the train data file in csv format in the path `./src/inputs/data/training/`.
+Also place the test data file in csv format in the path `./src/inputs/data/testing/`.
-- Place the schema file in JSON format in the path `./app/inputs/data_config/`.
-The schema conforms to Ready Tensor specification for the **Binary Classification-Base** category.
+- Place the schema file in JSON format in the path `./src/inputs/data_config/`.
+The schema conforms to Ready Tensor specification for the **Binary Classification** category.
 - Run the script `check_preprocessing.py` file in `./src/` as follows: `python app/check_preprocessing.py`.

 The script will print information related to the transformed data to the terminal.
 Also, the trained pipeline and target encoder will be saved to the path `model/artifacts`.